vg-json-data/sm-json-data/logicalRequirements.md

 A `canComeInCharged` object represents the need to charge a shinespark in an adjacent room, or to initiate a shinespark in an adjacent room and into the current room.
 It has the following properties:
 * _fromNode:_ Indicates from what door this logical requirement expects Samus to enter the room
 * _inRoomPath:_ An array that indicates the path of node IDs that the player should travel, up to and including the node where the `adjacentRunway` logical element is, in order to be able to used the adjacent runway.
 If this is missing, the player is expected to enter the room at the current node and not move from there.
 * _framesRemaining:_ Indicates the minimum number of frames Samus needs to have left, upon entering the room, before the shinespark charge expires.
 A value of 0 indicates that shinesparking through the door works.
+A value of 180 indicate that Samus must be able to obtain blue speed in the current room.
 * _unusableTiles:_ The number of tiles that are part of the runway but cannot be used for this shinespark.
 Meaning the combined runway must be this many tiles longer to fulfill the requirement.
 The `unusableTiles` must count from the end of the runway in the current room that is not touching the door.
 The number of unusableTiles may be larger than the current room's runway.

 __Example:__